EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 * [Ryujinx (Switch)](https://ryujinx.org/)

-Visit the [SteamDeckGyroDSU](../../emudeck-application/steamos/emudeck-application-101.md#steamdeckgyrodsu) to learn how to install and utilize SteamDeckGyroDSU.
+Visit the [SteamDeckGyroDSU](../../emudeck-application/steamos/emudeck-application-101.md#steamdeckgyrodsu) section to learn how to install and utilize SteamDeckGyroDSU.

 ***